Middleton Beach, Western Australia

 Middleton Beach is a coastal suburb of Albany, Western Australia, located within the City of Albany approximately 4 km east of the city centre.
 The traditional owners, the Noongar peoples, know the place as Binalup meaning the place of first light since the sun rises over the waters in the morning.
 The main road between the city and the locality is via Middleton Road.
 It is home to a caravan park and numerous holiday units which provide accommodation for visitors to the Albany region.

 Geography

 Middleton Beach is bounded by Wollaston Road and the Albany Golf Course to the north, King George Sound to the east and Heritage Park to the west and south.
 The suburb has a population of 652.
+Southern Ocean Surf Reef is an artificial surf reef constructed with approximately 70,000 tonnes of granite located around 120 metres offshore from Middleton Beach.